 painted all white with green crosses on the wings, fuselage and vertical tail

 surface and use the call signs "Bataan I" and "Bataan II".
-The deligation lands at Ie Shima, and the are flown to Manila aboard a C-54.
-After the meeting, they returned to Ie Shima.
+The deligation lands at Ie Shima Airfield and are then flown aboard a C-54 to Manila.
+After the meeting, they returned to Ie Shima Airfield.
 One of the two Bettys crashed on its way back to Japan

 out of fuel, due to conversion of a